WARNING: Minimal effort is an advanced concept and may not be easily understood by those new to slowing down.

 But minimal effort is a scientific principle.
 Think about momentum.
 At first, it takes a lot of energy to move an object or overcome a resistant idea, but as soon resistance lessens, things glide along smoothly.
 And any regular habit leads to change.

 You see, we’re not just a bunch of half-baked, hammock-swinging crackpots.
 And we have history and physics on our side.
-World leaders take note.
+World leaders and captains of industry take note.
 Slow down, do less.

 You know it makes sense.